tr1llkilla/Sekher-Boethos/README.md

 ...
 are all systems that can all be based off the idea of "helpers helping helpers that need help and always trying to figure out how to best get the help."
-With these concepts a language may change how it compiles itself while it compiles itself, and experience more accurate and precise results pertaining to the vauation degree/magnitude set by the ElevenValueBoolean class.
+With these concepts a language may change how it compiles itself while it compiles itself, and experience more accurate and precise results pertaining to the valuation degree/magnitude set by the ElevenValueBoolean class.

 Here Is The Entire Conversation In Case You Want To See It: